This post is an updated version of one I originally published in June of 2014.

-What’s not to love about a heaping pile of pasta with delicious Alfredo or marinara sauce, crusty bread, steamed veggies, and a salad.
+What’s not to love about a heaping pile of pasta with delicious Alfredo, marinara, or pesto sauce, crusty bread, steamed veggies, a salad, and some fruit.
 This is pretty much our go-to meal of choice any time we’re running short on time or any night we can’t decide what to eat.

 We eat breakfast for dinner roughly once a week — and it’s pretty much a no-brainer for the vegetarian category because there are SO many delicious meatless options.

 Mexican food is another area where I can easily substitute extra beans, cheese, tomatoes, rice, or other “fillers” for some or all of the meat without anyone complaining.
-In fact, Nora often prefers my meatless Mexican options.
+In fact, our kids often prefer my meatless Mexican options.